WeCanCodeIT/columbus-2017-fall/exercises/shopping-cart.md

 - Once you have that `Item` object, go ahead and **`add`** it to your `ArrayList`
 - Need to display the items that are currently in your shopping cart?
 Go ahead and do that

-The `ShopApp` class should be designed to model shopping in similar fashion to Amazon and other online sites (where you can add to cart and you will see your total increase with each item added).
+The `ShopApp` class should be designed to model shopping in similar fashion to Amazon and other online sites (where you can `add` to cart and you will see your total increase with each item added and you can `remove` from the cart and you will see the total decrease).
 Use a loop to simulate shopping, asking the user to enter the item, quantity and price.
 (You will need variables for these.)
 Store the items in an `ArrayList` and update the total due at checkout.